Mini Project 2: Math Quiz App

 - Challenge-Users table

-These two tables are stored in the Challenges
+These two tables are in the Challenges

 and Challenge-Users